-According to the DSM-5, approximately 2.4% of the population of the United States suffers from the mental disorder known as avoidant personality disorder (APD).
+Avoidant Personality Disorder (APD): According to the DSM-5, approximately 2.4% of the population of the United States suffers from this mental disorder.
 That translates to roughly 1 in 40 people, which mean that the average person has regular contact with at least one (possibly more than one) person suffering from this disorder.
 Despite that, in good part due to the symptoms of the disorder, this mental disorder remains a hidden disorder that few are aware of or able to identify people who suffer from it.

 7 Symptoms of Avoidant Personality Disorder